Hydrogen bond output from CHARMM is wrong

 src/tools/gmx_hbond.c looks for the first letter of various atom names, and so "H" and "HN" both satisfy.

-#4 Updated by Justin Lemkul about 8 years ago
+#4 Updated by Justin Lemkul over 8 years ago

 It finds some, but not all.
 I'm attaching a test case to see if you can replicate it.
 With "correct.tpr," the H names are changed to "H" instead of "HN."
 For "wrong.tpr," the original "HN" name is retained.